The best of Morocco

 About this trip

 This is Morocco’s ultimate hit list in 13 days, and when we say ‘ultimate’, we mean it.

-Following in the footsteps of ancient traders, you’ll dine with indigenous Berber families, sleep in exquisite palace riads and learn to bake bread in the hot Saharan sand.
-Trekking by camel to a luxury tented camp, you’ll experience silent star-filled nights before plunging into the mayhem of the Marrakech medina on a guided backstreet food tour.
+Following in the footsteps of ancient traders, you’ll dine with indigenous Berber families and sleep in exquisite riads.
+Trekking by camel to a luxury tented camp, you’ll experience a silent star-filled night before plunging into the mayhem of the Marrakech medina on a guided backstreet food tour.
 You’ll try your hand at traditional pottery and embark on an epic three-wheeled adventure in a classic vintage sidecar.

 Most importantly, as the sun sets over a thousand red-tiled rooftops, you’ll discover the meaning of true Moroccan hospitality and forge friendships and memories that will last a lifetime.

 - Exclusively for people in their 30s & 40s

 - Stay in hand-picked 3-4 star hotels

 - We offset 0.39 tCO2e (carbon) per person on this trip